Last updated: August 29, 2023

 3. Barrow Lookout

-From Hayward Gully, stay on the main track, which now follows the cliff edge combined with sections through bushland scenery, before arriving at the Barrow Lookout.
+From Hayward Gully, continue on the main track, which now follows the cliff edge and includes sections through bushland scenery before arriving at the Barrow Lookout.

 This beautiful viewing point was named after Isaac Le Pipre Barrow, a government surveyor who produced detailed tourist maps of the mountains in the late 1870s.